Taking the bus is a conscientious and cost-effective way to get around town.

 Travelling on airport services

-You can travel to and from Christchurch International Airport services on the Purple Line, 29 Airport - City and 125 Redwood - Westlake.
+You can travel to and from Christchurch International Airport services on the 3 Airport/Sheffield Crescent - Sumner, 29 Airport - City and 125 Redwood - Westlake.
 If you pay by cash, there are no free transfers when travelling into, or out of, the Airport.
 You can purchase an airport return ticket from your bus driver, which can be used for a return trip to the airport within a month from when the first trip is taken.
 If you are paying by Metrocard, the airport falls into the usual zone 1 fare.

 If you use one of the airport services but don't travel into the airport, standard zone 1 fares and transfer rules apply.